Summer Camp Counselor

 Love working with and having an impact on kids?
 Have loads of energy and stamina?
 Interested in education and project-based learning?
 Ready to take your group management skills to the next level in an amazingly fun summer job?

-Team Leaders are the single most consistent presence in the experience of each Camp Galileo camper, and so have the greatest potential impact on each camper’s summer.
-This responsibility requires careful attention to the physical and emotional safety of each and every individual camper within a team, and to the overall development and formation of the group as a whole.
+Summer Camp Counselors are the single most consistent presence in the experience of each Camp Galileo camper, and have the greatest potential impact on each camper’s summer.
+This responsibility requires careful attention to the physical and emotional safety of each and every camper within a team, and to the overall development and formation of the group as a whole.
 Learn more about this role and working at Galileo in our jobs video gallery.

 We value having divergent thinkers who bring various experiences and viewpoints to the table at Galileo.
 We strongly encourage members of underrepresented groups to apply.